-Score 9 The ministry in charge of preparing the legislation or regulation includes relevant stakeholders in the RIA process, such as affected ministries and interest organizations.
-If, for instance, a proposal is expected to have costs for business, the Ministry of Business would be consulted.
+Score 9 The ministry in charge of preparing a specific piece of legislation or regulation includes relevant stakeholders in the RIA process, such as affected ministries and interest organizations.
+If, for instance, a proposal is expected to involve costs for business, the Ministry of Business would be consulted.
 The ministry would also consult with business interests.
-The proposal going to the Parliament would list all departments, agencies and organizations that had been consulted.
+The proposal to be submitted to the legislature would list all departments, agencies and organizations that had been consulted.
 The rules require the assessment to be in non-technical language so that it is accessible to the public.
-The corporatist element of preparing laws may have decreased in the last decade, but organizations are still very involved in the administrative structures.
+The corporatist aspect of preparing laws may have decreased in the last decade, but organizations are still very involved in administrative structures.